-- a the foreign marketing authorisation must have been obtained in a country that has a marketing authorisation system equivalent to the system in Japan; - b immediate use of the medicine or medical device is necessary to prevent a disease that can cause death or serious harm to the health of Japanese citizens from rising to the level of a pandemic; and - c the medicine or medical device is specifically designated through an administrative order.
+- a the foreign marketing authorisation has been obtained in a country that has a marketing authorisation system equivalent to that in Japan; - b immediate use of the medicine or medical device is necessary to prevent a disease that can cause death or serious harm to the health of Japanese citizens from rising to the level of a pandemic; and c the medicine or medical device is specifically designated through an administrative order.

-Recently, this special procedure was applied to the importation of a flu vaccine produced by a foreign manufacturer.
+This special procedure was once applied to the importation of a flu vaccine produced by foreign manufacturers.
 Any disease, disorder or death that is supposedly related to the medicine or medical device subject to this special procedure must be reported to the MHLW.